This resource was updated as part of the veterinary review process. It was originally published on April 3, 2018.

-Unfortunately for the humans looking out for them, ducks tend to hide signs of illness and injury until they are no longer able to do so.
-In order to catch and respond to health issues as early as possible, you’ll need to spend a lot of time observing and getting to know your residents so you are better able to catch less obvious signs of concern.
-By conducting regular full body health evaluations, you’ll be able to know what healthy looks and feels (and smells!) like, and when you should be concerned.
-Check out our guide to duck health checks to familiarize yourself with the signs that something may be amiss with a duck resident.
-For more information on health challenges that commonly affect ducklings, check out our resource here
+Unfortunately for the humans looking out for them, ducksUnless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. tend to hide signs of illness and injury until they are no longer able to do so.
+Therefore, in order to catch and respond to health issues as early as possible, you’ll need to spend a lot of time observing and getting to know your residents so you are better able to catch less obvious signs of concern.
+Additionally, by conducting regular full-body health checks, you’ll be able to learn what healthy looks and feels (and smells!) like and will be more likely to catch issues early on.
+Be sure to read our guide to duck health checks to familiarize yourself with the signs that something may be amiss with a duckUnless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. resident.
+For more information on health challenges that commonly affect ducklingsYoung ducks, check out our resource here.

 Animal Healthcare Disclaimer

-Issues By Body System
+Issues By Body System Affected

-Circulatory System: Duck Virus Enteritis (Duck Plague)
+Circulatory System: Duck Virus Enteritis (Duck Plague), Heat Exhaustion

-Urinary System: Gout
+Urinary System: Coccidiosis, Gout

 Sensory System: Fowl Cholera